naveenharry03/Portfolio/index.md

 <br>
 ### Capstone Data Strategy Case Study

-This capstone data science project focuses on improving the delivery date prediction system for Olist, an e-commerce platform, with the goal of enhancing customer satisfaction and reducing inventory costs.
+<p style="text-align: justify;">This capstone data science project focuses on improving the delivery date prediction system for Olist, an e-commerce platform, with the goal of enhancing customer satisfaction and reducing inventory costs.
 Additionally, I have undertaken projects including sentiment analysis of Portuguese reviews, customer churn prediction, customer acquisition cost optimization, fraud detection, and price optimization, all designed to address critical business challenges for Olist.
-These projects leverage data-driven strategies and machine learning techniques to achieve tangible benefits such as increased revenue, reduced costs, and improved customer experience, showcasing my expertise in data science and its applications.
+These projects leverage data-driven strategies and machine learning techniques to achieve tangible benefits such as increased revenue, reduced costs, and improved customer experience, showcasing my expertise in data science and its applications.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/Capstone-Data-Strategy-Case-Study)